-In 2023, Easter takes place on Sunday, April 9.
-The Monday following Easter is a public holiday, so you should expect many smaller shops and restaurants to be closed.
+As a result, you should expect many smaller shops and restaurants to be closed as many Parisians take advantage of the 4-day Easter Weekend holiday to go away.
 The metro and city buses will run but on a limited holiday schedule.

 If you're visiting Paris on Easter weekend, you'll find plenty of things to do.
 Favorite Paris Easter activities include religious services in the city's magnificent churches, special Easter concerts in spectacular settings such as Sainte Chapelle's stained glass chapel, and of course Easter egg hunts in the most beautiful Paris parks, chic neighborhoods, and breathtaking venues.